 The Birdtree, l’arbre aux oiseaux

-A nature journal by Samuel LeGresley
+An occasional blog on books and nature by Samuel LeGresley

-The “Birdtree” name comes from a literal translation of the French expression L’arbre aux oiseaux, used by Middle-Age monks in Europe for the Serviceberry tree (Amelanchier sp.) as it attracted birds to their cloisters.
+The “Birdtree” name comes from a literal translation of the French expression L’arbre aux oiseaux, used by Middle-Age monks in Europe for the Serviceberry tree (Amelanchier sp.) as it attracted birds to their monasteries’ cloisters.

 Since then, the Amélanchier, itself derived from the Occitan language, has had many names among settlers.
 One is the Serviceberry, another is Shadbush, another is Saskatoon, derived from the Cree word for the shrub.